AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Read case →

-AI chatbot with RAG for SMBs
+AI chatbot with RAG for SMEs

 Internal knowledge assistant with source citations, EU data residency and a GDPR-compliant architecture.